alttch/eva3/doc/uc/uc.rst

     ${RELAY1_CMD}.1.2.0 i $2

-It's possible to assign different values for the variables used for different object groups with the same names, i.e. group1/VAR1, group2/VAR1 etc. In this case the variable will be available only for the specified group.
+It's possible to assign different values for the variables used for different object groups with the same names, e.g. *group1/VAR1*, *group2/VAR1* etc. In this case the variable will be available only for the specified group.

 .. _uc_apikey: